 1Confinement to a finite volume induces quantization on a state's wavenumber but for applications in which the wavelength is much smaller than the dimension of the box, which is also called being far from the edges, one often ignores the quantization to suppose that the state has a continuous wavenumber and extends infinitely far.
 This approximation is generally valid when the range of wavenumbers considered is such that the wavelength is everywhere small compared to the confinement dimension, and when the region under consideration is far from the edges of the box.
 For visualization purposes, one understands that increasing the quantum number on a particle-in-a-box state adds maxima to the sinusoidal wavefunction.
 When the number of maxima is very large, it is often safe to assume that the quantum number becomes continuous.
-It is also safe to ignore the non-plane wave boundary condition that the boundary by a large number of local maxima.
+It is also safe to ignore the non-plane wave boundary condition that the states must vanish at the edges of the box if one is considering a region where the wavefunction is separated from the boundary by a large number of local maxima.
 Thus, one assumes plane waves in an ordinary way of approximating physics.

-$^{^{2}}$ This case for assuming plane waves follows the conditions in the previous footnote.
+2This case for assuming plane waves follows the conditions in the previous footnote.
 The universe is large compared to a typical de Broglie wavelength.